GiuffreLab/kubernetes-microservice-example/README.md

 # How to deploy the microservice demo

-This is a basic voting application to show how microservices work.
+This is a basic voting application to show how kubernetes microservices work.
 You will be able to see the difference between creating and managing the application as Pods, and as a Deployment.
 This is meant to show the ease in scalability with Deployments versus when you create Pods.

 ![Architecture Overview](/images/architecture.excalidraw.png)